Skogsøy Webshop Home Travel Gullfjell Contact

 The HUGIN 3000 AUV - the reason for being in the Med.....

-As usual the eastern Mediterranean was disappointing for seabirds with very little to be seen other than a few presumed Yellow-legged Gulls, occasional Cormorants, a single Lesser Black-backed Gull and a single Pomarine Skua.
-January was even quieter with almost no birds at all sighted - with the notable exception of at least two adult winter Pallas's Gulls on the penultimate night of the project.
-These birds were feeding offshore not far inside the Israeli 12 nautical mile limits.
+As usual the eastern Mediterranean was disappointing for seabirds with very little to be seen other than a few presumed Yellow-legged Gulls - occasional Cormorants, a few Lesser Black-backed Gulls and, in 2009, a single Pomarine Skua.
+January 2010 and January 2011 was even quieter with almost no birds at all sighted - with the notable exception of adult winter Pallas's Gulls on a few occasions.
+These birds were invariably feeding offshore at night, not far inside the Israeli 12 nautical mile limits.

-In late November quite a few migrants landed onboard, mostly during spells of cloudy or rainy weather.
+In late November 2009 quite a few migrants landed onboard, mostly during spells of cloudy or rainy weather.
 No passerines landed on the vessel during December but quite a few were flying around at night during the frequent periods of strong winds.
 All remained unidentified but included larks and a wader.
 Christmas and New Year saw most of Europe struggling with extenisve snow and temperatures well below freezing - a Song Thrush on the back deck bore testament to the harshness of the conditions further north.
 This bird was obviously fleeing the cold and attempting to cross the med in a desparate bid to survive.
+A few unidentified passerines were seen offshore during January 2011, two of which were thrushes of some kind

 Very little of any kind of sealife was seen either, occasional schools of Tuna, some flying fish (especially nearer to shore) and small numbers of squid - a few of which were washed up on deck during periods of bad weather.